Visual Historian Who Made Wisconsin Dells Famous

 More than a photographer, Henry Hamilton Bennett (1843-1908) was an inventive visual historian.
 His pioneering use of technology, combined with exquisite composition skills, created an enduring legacy for Wisconsin Dells.
 His stereoscopic views of the dells of the Wisconsin River attracted visitors from across the country, and truly made him the man who made Wisconsin Dells famous.

 Pioneering, Inventive Photojournalist

 H.H.
-Bennett embarked on his life as a photographer after an injury sustained in the Civil War permanently crippled his right hand, preventing him from becoming a carpenter.
-He did use carpentry skills, however, as he began a career as a photographer.
+Bennett embarked on his life as a photographer after an injury sustained in the Civil War permanently crippled his right hand, preventing him from continuing as a carpenter.
+He did use his carpentry skills, however, as he began his career as a photographer.

 Purchasing a tintype studio in Wisconsin Dells (then Kilbourn City), he took his first stereographic landscape photographs of the rugged Wisconsin River dells in 1868.
-Constructing all aspects of the camera except for the lenses, he ventured out into the wooded landscape of the Dells and captured the area on film.
+Often constructing all aspects of the camera except for the lenses, he ventured out into the wooded and rocky landscape of the Dells and captured the area on film.
 He was one of the first photojournalists, using photographs to tell a story.

 Celebrated 19th-Century Landscape Photographer

 H.H.
 Bennett is viewed as one of the best landscape photographers of the 19th century.
 While other photographers clung to the relative safety of working within their studios, Bennett developed a passion for landscape photography in the field because, in his words, “It is easier to pose nature and less trouble to please.”
 He conformed to a common view of that time, which saw nature as a playground to be enjoyed, not feared.

 The effort to make a photographic image was far different than from that of today.
 Bennett and his contemporaries had to manufacture film on the site in a darkroom tent he took with him on all his travels, and then develop the chemical wet plates almost immediately following exposure in the camera.